swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 ## Future directions
 This proposal originally included the proposed addition of a `languageMode()` compilation condition to further standardize on the terminology and allow the compiler to check for valid language mode values.

-That functionality has been removed from this proposal with the intent to pitch it seperately.
+That functionality has been removed from this proposal with the intent to pitch it separately.
 Doing so keeps this proposal focused on the tools, including the source breaking API changes.
 The future direction is purely additive and would focus on the language change.

 ## Alternatives considered